analogdevicesinc/msdk/Examples/MAX78002/ImgCapture/README.md

 8. Decrease image resolution and recapture.
 The HM0360 requires switching the active context to one that has been configured for the target resolution.

-    The active context can be retrieved from register `0x3024`.
+    The active context is selected via register `0x3024`.

     * `0x3024 = 0` shows Context A is active (320x240).
     * `0x3024 = 1` show Context B is active (160x120).